yuggiehk/COMP_6704/README.md

-# Train for different optimization algorithms
+## Train for different optimization algorithms
 Using the following to trian diverse methods:
 ```
 python code/{optimizer_name}.py
 ```
+## The log file for training different optimizer
+The log file is in logger/ folder